pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step4-view-styling.md

 ---
-title: Part 4 - Styling the view
+title: Step 4 - Styling the view
 description: Walks you through the styling of the Bar visualization view.
 parent-path: .
 parent-title: Create a custom Bar chart visualization using D3